duckietown/book-opmanual-duckietown/src/preliminaries/duckietown-appearance-specifications.md

 % Comment: this should be part of the "traffic rules" sections.

-* For curved roads, the white lane marker is formed by five pieces of white tape, while the inner corner is formed by three pieces, placed according to the specifications in the image below, where the edge pieces are matched to adjacent straight or curved tiles ([](#fig:curved)).
+* For curved roads, the white lane marker is formed by five pieces of white tape, while the inner corner is formed by three pieces, placed according to the specifications in the image below, where the edge pieces are matched to adjacent straight or curved tiles ({nameref}`fig:curved`).

 <div figure-id="fig:curved" figure-caption="The specification for a curved road tile">
   <img src="opmanual_duckietown/images/tiles/curved_appearance_spec.png" style='width: 30em; height:auto'/>